SNP will lose seats if it does not 'get its act together', warns party MP

-Ms Cherry made the comments during an online event hosted by the think tank Reform Scotland on the future of the SNP and independence.
+Ms Cherry made the comments during an online event on Tuesday hosted by the think-tank Reform Scotland on the future of the SNP and independence.

 The MP for Edinburgh South West has been a frequent critic of Ms Sturgeon’s leadership, including over her gender reform legislation, which has since been blocked by the UK Government.

-Ms Cherry said the SNP should be discussing “alternative routes to independence”, but insisted the “bottom line” is that unless the UK Government can be brought to the negotiating table, these will not be recognised internationally.
+Ms Cherry said the SNP should be discussing “alternative routes to independence”, but insisted the “bottom line” was that unless the UK Government could be brought to the negotiating table, these will not be recognised internationally.

 She said Ms Sturgeon was a great campaigner and communicator, who was “very good at mastering a brief” and also “very good at redistributing wealth”.

-She added: "But I think she’s left behind her some major policy headaches for her successor, although I’m very much of the view that those headaches are not for one person – they must be approached by a more team-based and collegiate approach in the party.
+"But I think she’s left behind her some major policy headaches for her successor, although I’m very much of the view that those headaches are not for one person – they must be approached by a more team-based and collegiate approach in the party,” Ms Cherry said.

 "They include the educational attainment gap, problems in the NHS, the inadequate proposals to deal with the social care crisis, an energy policy that’s not been properly thought through, the deposit return scheme – I’m blue in the face listening to businesses in my constituency telling me what a disaster it is, from the small to the large – the ferries fiasco, the failure to dual the A9.
 You could go on and on.”